 The reunification process for unaccompanied minors is extremely complicated for families and staff because no two reunions are ever the same.
 IINE’s program has expanded significantly since it was first launched in 2011, and now reunifies 175 families each year.

-Last year, Sofie was recognized by the U.S. Committee for Refugees and Immigrants (USCRI) for her work with one child who struggled after he arrived in Boston to live with a relative.
+In 2018, Sofie was recognized by the U.S. Committee for Refugees and Immigrants (USCRI) for her work with one child who struggled after he arrived in Boston to live with a relative.
 The teenager needed specialized mental health and gender identity resources, and Sofie met his needs with a nuanced, holistic, and culturally sensitive approach.

 She was commended for her work on that case by the USCRI’s Associate Director for Children’s Services who wrote: “Her ability to form deep, trusting relationships with her clients and their families is truly remarkable.”
 For her outstanding service in this case, Sofie was awarded USCRI’s first national “Case Manager of the Month” honor in August, 2017.